mozz100/django_external_login/README.md

 If you can't arrange that, you'll have to find some other way to achieve 'external authentication'.

+Make sure you read the limitations section below.

 ## How it works (briefly)

 Provides a new authentication backend.
+See https://docs.djangoproject.com/en/1.4/topics/auth/#writing-an-authentication-backend

 Accesses the 'master' database when users authenticate, fetching their (hashed) password by looking it up using the username supplied.
 If the supplied password passes Django's normal checks, *against the details from the master database*, the user is treated as authenticated.